Moz Local vs Yext

 - High switching costs due to platform depth and integrations

-Moz Local vs Yext: Agency and Small Business perspective
+Moz Local vs Yext: Agency and small business perspective

 Yext appeals to larger agencies serving enterprise clients requiring custom integrations, white-label solutions, and managed services.
 The platform’s complexity justifies premium pricing only when serving high-revenue accounts.